saramcel/Group5_Final_Project/README.md

 During the data exploration phase, the main goals are to obtain an overall understanding of the data, and to determine how that will affect the model chosen for analysis.

 #### Data Set Overview
 The dependant variable for this analysis is the first column, HeartDisease.
 This is a yes or no column as to whether the respondant has Heart Disease.
-Overall there were no NA values and a small amout of duplicate rows.
+Overall, there were no NA values and a small amount of duplicate rows.
 The unique identifier has already been removed from this data set to prep for Machine Learning, and the number of features has been reduced, so there is a greater chance for duplicate values.
 These rows should not be removed as they each represent an actual unique individual.

 ![EDA_Overview](/Images/EDA_Overview.png)